 Another cool thing you can do with this feature is to emulate, in a browser, the context of authentication credentials.

-For instance, many applications use browser cookies to define authentication state.
+For instance, many applications use browser cookies to define the authentication state.

 Using two different browser contexts on the same browser instance, where you have two different authentication credentials.